Sam-Dragon/cloud/gcp/kubernetes-engine.md

   - Single Zonal Cluster: single control plane.
 Nodes running in same zone
   - Multi Zonal Cluster: single control plane.
 Nodes running in multiple zones
 - Regional Cluster: Replicas of control plane runs in multiple zones of given region.
 Nodes runs in same place where control                     plane runs
-- Private Cluster
+- Private Cluster: VPC native cluster.
+Nodes only have internal ip address
-- Alpha Cluster
+- Alpha Cluster: Cluster with alpha api, new k8s features can be tested here

 # Best Practices
 - Number of pods must be equal to number of nodes